FreezeWarp/372Groupwork-Project2/README.md

 # ICS-372 Group Project 2: A Refridgerator Simulation
 A basic graphical refridgeration simulation with event, strategy, and visitor patterns.
+Uses JavaFX for frontend.

 ## Group Members
 * Eric Fulwiler